jarssoft/DvbMonitor/README.md

 ## Installation

 DvbMonitor runs on Java Runtime Environment on the Linux system.
-To receive television signal as Transport Stream you needs also the device and software for tuning.
+To receive television signal as Transport Stream you need the device and software for tuning.

 ## Using